dmitriyeff/arcadeGame/README.md

 - The player can move left, right, up and down
 - The enemies move at varying speeds on the paved block portion of the game board
-- Once a the player collides with an enemy, the game is reset and the player moves back to the starting square
+- Once the player collides with an enemy, the player moves back to the starting square
 - Once the player reaches the water (i.e., the top of the game board), the game is won

 ## How to start the game